MovementGH/OpenBot-Docs/source/includes/_methods.md

     //Log
 }
 else {
-    DebugLog(this,"Oi ur code is broken the logchannel is not valid");
+    DebugMessage(this,"Oi ur code is broken the logchannel is not valid");
 }
 ```